ilent2/ott/README.md

   forces and torques.
 The plan is also to introduce geometric optics and other methods not requiring a T-matrix.
 The toolbox will be more automated and include a graphical user interface.
+* Version 1.6 we may move Beams and Tmatrices to a beams and tmatrix sub-package.
+We might also add drag calculation codes.

 Licence
 -------